FunctionalJerk/HC-SR04_MIDICC/README.md

 # MIDI Sensor

+This project is my introduction to USB MIDI devices, using microcontrollers programmed in Visual Studio Code.
 The current state of this project is a working prototype, that is based on a `teensy3.2` and a `HC-SR04` proximity sensor.
 For cost reduction, this project will someday run on a Digistump Digispark / (Attiny85).